buswedg/dataquest/Spark and Map-Reduce/README.md

 </tr>
 <tr>
 <td colspan="4">
-<p>Use of PySpark in Python to transform Hamlet text into a format that is suitable for data analysis and to explore an RDD before trying to chain another transformation to the RDD.</p>
+<p>Use of PySpark in Python to transform Hamlet text into a format that is suitable for data analysis.
+Includes use of flatMap(), filter(), count(), and collect() functions to explore the dataset as a RDD.</p>
 </td>
 </tr>
 <tr>